 Building the Dentistry for All Website

 Let’s face it: building a simple website is a monkey’s job.
 Many easy-to-use tools are available.
 As a result, almost anyone can whip up a page based on a boilerplate design in minutes.
 However, the companies that build truly awesome websites know all too well that building a fantastic website is not a monkey’s job.
-It takes a lot of thought, design, imagination, integration and great ideas to make it right.
+To build them right, especially a nonprofit website, takes a lot of thought, design, imagination, integration and great ideas.
 The Dentistry for All (DFA) website is an example of a well-designed site that Eureka iTech built in the last quarter of 2018.

 Dentistry for All is a nonprofit charity based in Calgary and run by a group of committed dentists in Canada and the U.S. Its members provide dental care and education to people in remote areas of Guatemala, Nicaragua and the Philippines.
 Since 1995, dedicated volunteers have assisted over 30,000 patients and completed more than 83,000 procedures.
 At least twice a year, DFA organizes trips to Central America with dentists, hygienists, translators and handymen.
 The charity is funded by regular donors and through annual fundraising events hosted in Calgary.
 Its Board of Directors meets regularly and maintains the highest standards to ensure maximum value is delivered for every dollar donated.